On the properties of Northcott and Narkiewicz for elliptic curves: Abstract

 \section{Abstract}

-In this paper, for an elliptic curve $E$ defined over the algebraic numbers and for any subfield $F$ of algebraic numbers, we say that $E$ has the Northcott property over $F$ if there are at most finitely many $F$-rational points on $E$ of bounded height, and we say that $E$ has the property (P) over $F$ if for any infinite subset $S$ of $F$-rational points on $E$, $f(S) = S$ for an $F$-endomorphism $f$ of $E$ implies that $f$ is an automorphism.
+In this paper, as an analogue of the number field case, for an elliptic curve $E$ defined over the algebraic numbers and for any subfield $F$ of algebraic numbers, we say that $E$ has the Northcott property over $F$ if there are at most finitely many $F$-rational points on $E$ of uniformly bounded height, and we say that $E$ has the property (P) over $F$ if for any infinite subset $S$ of $F$-rational points on $E$, $f(S) = S$ for an $F$-endomorphism $f$ of $E$ implies that $f$ is an automorphism.
 We establish some criteria for both properties and provide typical examples.
-We also show that the Northcott property implies the property (P).
+We also show that the Northcott property implies the property (P), but the converse is not true.